Can Running Shoes Cause Sciatica?

 The pain caused by the sciatic nerve can get aggravated by running, climbing stairs, coughing, or sneezing and is relieved by straightening the back or standing.

-How to Tell if You’re Suffering from Sciatica
+How To Tell If You’re Suffering From Sciatica

 Sciatica is a common condition that can cause back or leg pain, tingling, or numbness in the lower back and down one leg.
 Because of its symptoms, sciatica is often mistaken for back pain or a herniated disc.
 So how do you know if you’re suffering from sciatica?
 Here are some useful tips: